Turkey’s president says country will defy economic threats

-ISTANBUL (AP) — Turkey’s president has said his country will stand strong against an “attempted economic coup” amid heightened tensions with the U.S.
+ISTANBUL (AP) — Turkey’s president said Saturday his country will stand strong against an “attempted economic coup” amid heightened tensions with the United States.

-Recep Tayyip Erdogan on Saturday told thousands of supporters in Ankara that the country was being “threatened by the economy, sanctions, foreign currency, interest rates and inflation.”
+Recep Tayyip Erdogan told thousands of supporters in Ankara that the country was being “threatened by the economy, sanctions, foreign currency, interest rates and inflation.”

-He said: “we tell them that we see their game and we challenge them.”
+“We tell them that we see their game and we challenge them,” he said.

 Turkey is reeling from a massive sell-off of its currency as Washington imposed sanctions and threatened new ones if an American pastor under house arrest isn’t released.